 Its primary objective is to bring together in one place information that is already available, but widely dispersed.
 It also presents a different perspective on planned outage avoidance.
-Most businesses care about application availability rather than the availability of a given system.
-Also, a planned outage is not necessarily a bad thing, as long as it does not impact application availability.
-In fact, running for too long without an IPL or subsystem restart may have a negative impact on application availability because it impacts your ability to apply preventive service.
-Therefore, we place more focus on decoupling the ability to make changes and updates to your system from IPLing or restarting your systems.
+Most businesses care about application availability rather than the availability of a specific system.
+Also, a planned outage is not necessarily a bad thing, if it does not affect application availability.
+In fact, running for too long without an IPL or subsystem restart might have a negative impact on application availability because it impacts your ability to apply preventive service.
+Therefore, this book places more focus on decoupling the ability to make changes and updates to your system from IPLing or restarting your systems.

 Table of contents